Production of the $\rho$(770)${^{0}}$ meson in pp and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 2.76 TeV: Data analysis

 \subsection{Yield extraction}

 Yields of \rhos mesons for each \ptt and centrality interval are measured by calculating invariant mass distributions of oppositely charged identified pions ($\pip\pim$ pairs).
 The combinatorial background is estimated using the like-sign method: this background is $2\sqrt{N^{++}N^{--}}$, where $N^{++}$ and $N^{--}$ are the numbers of $\pip\pip$ and $\pim\pim$ pairs within the same event, respectively.
 In addition to the uncorrelated combinatorial background, the like-sign method also partly subtracts the minijet~\cite{Sjostrand:1987su} contribution in the background; this is the main reason why it is preferred to the mixed-event approach in this analysis.
 However, production of like-sign and opposite-sign pairs in jets differ and a perfect background description is not expected.
 Examples of invariant mass distributions after subtraction of the like-sign background in minimum bias pp, 0--20\% and 60--80\% central \pb collisions at \rsnn are shown in Fig.~\ref{fig:analysis:minv}.
+The analysis has also been performed using an event-mixing technique to compute the combinatorial background.
+The \rhos yields obtained using event mixing are consistent with those obtained when a like-sign background is subtracted.

 After subtraction of the like-sign background, the resulting distributions contain the remaining correlated background from minijets and pairs from hadronic decays.
 The latter has a very complex shape, which depends on $\pip\pim$ pair invariant mass and transverse momentum.
 The main contributions to the correlated background are: (i) $\omm\rightarrow\pin\pip\pim$, $\omm\rightarrow\pip\pim$, $\fnm\rightarrow\pip\pim$, $\ftm\rightarrow\pip\pim$ and $\ksnm\rightarrow\pip\pim$, (ii) $\ksm\rightarrow K^{\pm}\pi^{\mp}$ channels.
 In general, the efficiency depends on the shape of the generated particle \ptt spectrum.
 Therefore, the \ptt spectra of the generated \ksnm, \omm and \ksm mesons are re-weighted to their known or expected shapes.
 The efficiencies for \rhos are tuned iteratively so that the shapes of the generated \ptt spectra approach the measured shapes.